 Over the past decade or so, Rwanda Action has supported more than 30 small enterprise groups to form co-operatives and establish businesses.
 The restrictions put in place in Rwanda to reduce the spread of COVID-19 had an immediate and devastating effect on many of them.
 Several months of no income quickly swallowed up savings and left them without the means to resurrect businesses once the lockdown eased.
 We are delighted to be working with the Swiss Development Cooperation on a project to establish and train new enterprise groups and some much needed support for existing groups .

 Each enterprise group has at least ten members and each of them is part of a family, so the number of secondary beneficiaries quickly grows.
 The stories of individual members illustrate how the benefits of training, empowerment and independence go way beyond finance gains.

 The island of Nkombo sits in Lake Kivu on the border between Rwanda and the Democratic Republic of Congo.
 Poverty is widespread and there are very few opportunities for the youth, so despite its beautiful setting, it would be very easy to feel despondent growing up there.
-Rwanda Action supports about 80 students each year at the vocational training centre in one of five available courses, including welding.
+Rwanda Action supports 60 students at the vocational training centre in one of five available courses, including welding.
 With limited employment opportunities, we encourage the graduates to consider forming co-operatives and looking for work.

 We are able to tell stories about inspirational people like Samuel, who are eager to seize an opportunity and work hard, due to the generosity of our supporters and partners and for that we are very grateful.
 If you would like to change lives through a donation, please use the PayPal or Just Giving links, or send us an email.